Guidelines on ‘minimum service’ for processing of visa applications from specific categories of visa applicants during the COVID-19 emergency period.

 As part of the measures to contain the spreading of COVID-19, many Member States have chosen to suspend the processing of visa applications for non-essential travel, in most cases, for an undetermined period of time.
 Such initiatives also match the constantly evolving travel restrictions.

 On 16 March 2020, the Commission adopted a Communication on “COVID-19: Temporary Restrictions on Non-Essential Travel to the EU.”
-On 17 March 2020, to limit the spread of the virus globally, the Members of the European Council held a video conference on COVID-19 and reaffirmed the need to do everything necessary to tackle the crisis, including by reinforcing the external borders by applying a coordinated temporary restriction of non-essential travel to the EU for a period of 30 days, based on the approach proposed by the Commission.
+On 17 March 2020, to limit the spread of the virus globally, the Members of the European Council held a video conference on COVID-19 and reaffirmed the need to do everything necessary to tackle the crisis, including by reinforcing the external borders by applying a coordinated temporary restriction of non-essential travel to the EU.

-Applicants intending to travel to Iceland, Luxembourg, Spain and Sweden excluded by the travel restrictions because of the above mentioned reasons are advised to contact the Embassy via email (email@example.com ) for an assessment of the reason and, if applicable, instructions on how to lodge the application.
+Applicants intending to travel to Sweden, Spain or Iceland excluded by the travel restrictions because of the above mentioned reasons are advised to contact the Embassy via email (firstname.lastname@example.org ) for an assessment of the reason and, if applicable, instructions on how to lodge the application.